Dark Fortress

-Dark Fortress is a German melodic black metal band from Landshut formed in 1994.
-They have released seven studio albums, a split album and a demo album.
+Dark Fortress was a German melodic black metal band from Landshut formed in 1994.
+They released seven studio albums, a split album and a demo album.
+The band broke up in 2023.

 History

 Early history

 The band formed in 1994.
 In 1996 they released the demo Rebirth of the Dark Age.
 In 1997 the original line-up, consisting of band founder Asvargr (guitar), vocalist Azathoth, Njord on bass, and drummer Charon established the band's first live line-up with the addition of a second guitarist named Crom and keyboardist Thamuz.
 Debuting live in February 1997 the band soon played dates alongside acts such as Lunar Aurora, Disaster and Naglfar.
 Dark Fortress' first label release was the split MCD with Barad Dür entitled Towards Immortality, which featured two new tracks by the band and was released on Fog of the Apocalypse Records.
 A third track was recorded during the same session and was used for the compilation CD From The Mystic Forest – Part II.
 The band continued composing material for their first full-length album, but recording was postponed from 1998 until August 2000, when Dark Fortress entered Klangschmiede Studio E and with Markus Stock (of Empyrium) completed their album Tales From Eternal Dusk.
-Heavily influenced by groups like Dissection, Unanimated, and Satyricon, the album received positive reviews and offered a mixture of haunting guitar melodies, morbid and tormented snarling and diversified song structures.